Introduction to Competencies and Academic Standards Exchange™ (CASE™)

 What is CASE?

-The Competencies and Academic Standards Exchange (CASE) specification defines how systems exchange and manage information about learning standards and/or competencies in a consistent and referenceable way.
-The key aim is to replace the current ways of documenting and referencing learning standards and competencies, which are typically published as a PDF or HTML documents or spreadsheets intended to be read by humans, with one which is also machine readable syntactically and semantically.
+The Competencies and Academic Standards Exchange (CASE) specification defines how systems exchange and manage information about learning standards and/or competencies in a consistent and digitally-referenceable way.
+The aim is to replace inefficient ways of documenting and referencing learning standards and competencies, which are typically published as a PDF or HTML documents or in spreadsheets, with one which can be managed in modern database systems, within and across institutions in machine-readable form.

 CASE includes the following key attributes:

-- The original competencies or academic standards (document)
+- The original competencies or academic standards using a document metaphor (document)

-- Machine-readable statements of what the learner will know and be able to do (items)
+- Statements describing what the learner will know and be able to do in machine and person-readable form (items)

 - Guides listing specific criteria for grading or scoring academic papers, projects, or tests (rubrics)